ABSanthosh/SWENG-881--Course-Project/Readme.md

 The full list of test tools utilized are listed in [Section 4.3](#43-test-strategy), as related to testing strategy, and [Section 6](#6-test-environment), as related to the overall test environment.
 The following, however, serves as an introduction to the tools used along with the reasoning behind their usage.

 - **IntelliJ IDEA Community Edition** – a robustly featured IDE developed and owned by JetBrains.
-While the Community Edition has slightly fewer features than the full edition, it is still very robust and more than capable for the scope of this project.
-Since FastCSV is written in Java, the team decided to utilize IntelliJ as the IDE for testing.
+While the Community Edition has fewer features than the full edition, it is still very robust and more than capable for the scope of this project.
+Since FastCSV is written in Java, Adam decided to utilize IntelliJ as the IDE for testing.
 This was selected for several reasons:
-  - The team has experience using IntelliJ, so there would be little to no learning curve
+  - Adam has experience using IntelliJ, so there would be little to no learning curve
-  - The other testing tools utilized (namely, JUnit and Cucumber) are known to work well with IntelliJ IDEA and the team has experience using these tools in conjunction with IntelliJ IDEA.
+  - The other testing tools utilized (namely, JUnit and Cucumber) are known to work well with IntelliJ IDEA and Adam has experience using these tools in conjunction with IntelliJ IDEA.
   - IntelliJ IDEA is one of the most popular and supported Java IDEs on the market.
 - **Visual Studio Code (VSCode)** – the primary IDE used by Santhosh for all test implementation and documentation tasks.
 VSCode provided strong support for Java development, CSV file inspection, and markdown editing.
 Its lightweight interface and extensibility through extensions like Java Language Support, Markdown Preview, and Git integration made it the central tool for development, testing, and reporting.
 - **JUnit** – an open-source testing framework that is widely used in industry and academia.
 It uses a combination of assertions and annotations to organize and automate testing.
 This was selected due to its popularity and the team’s experience in using JUnit for testing.
 - **Mockito** - an open-source framework that integrates with Java and allows the tester to mock objects to simulate desired behavior from the mocked methods.
 The team specifically used Mockito to throw IOExceptions when performing Graph Based Testing for the CSVReader in [Section 5.2.2.1](#5221-csvreader-graph-based-test-cases)

-- **Cucumber** –an open-source framework that allows for acceptance test criteria to be written in a natural language that both the technical and non-technical stakeholders can understand.
+- **Cucumber** –an open-source framework that allows for acceptance test criteria to be written in a natural language that both technical and non-technical stakeholders can understand.
 Cucumber utilizes .feature files to write these plain language tests, which are then directly linked to the Java code and JUnit tests that actually test the code.
 The team selected Cucumber due to their experience using it and the simplicity of implementation.

 ### 3.2.2 Test Formats

 The testing formats utilized generally parallel those that were covered in the course.
-These are explained in more detail, including the rational for choosing them, in [Section 4.2](#42-special-testing-considerations).
+These are explained in more detail, including the rational for choosing them, in [Section 4.3](#43-test-strategy).
 The individual test formats are also explained in great detail in [Section 5.2](#52-test-cases), alongside the test cases.

 ### 3.2.3 Organizational Scheme